 You may also need to pay extra for food and/or certain activities so it is important to discuss this with your childminder before agreeing their terms.

 You will need to ask your childminder if they are able to offer a funded place for your 2-year-old (if they are eligible) or 3 and 4-year old.

 You can speak to the childminder directly or check the Norfolk Directory to find settings who offer funded places for two, three and four-year-olds.

-Childminders can care for up to six children aged under eight years but no more than three of them may be under the age of five years and a childminder may not care for more than one child aged under one year (except in the care of twins where Ofsted will give special consideration to allow this).
+Childminders can care for up to six children aged under eight years but no more than three of them may be under the age of five years.
+A childminder may not care for more than one child aged under one year, except in the care of twins, where Ofsted will give special consideration to allow this.